-- For a few hours after the birth the lower half of your body may feel numb.
+- For a few hours after the birth, the lower half of your body may feel numb.

 - In rare instances, permanent nerve damage may result in the area where the catheter was inserted.

 One great example of this is the risk of epidurals stalling labor.
-When I was taking birth classes to prepare for my first baby, I heard all about waiting until active labor to have an epidural because it could stop contractions altogether.
+When I was taking birth classes to prepare for my first baby, I heard all about waiting until active labor to having an epidural because it could stop contractions altogether.

 As it turned out, however, epidurals speed up labor for me.
 Each time I received an epidural, the relaxing effect of the medication dilated me from three or four to 10 in under two hours.
-I’ve heard from other women that this was the case for them, too.
+I’ve heard from other women that this was the case for them too.
 While you can find some accounts of this, hard evidence will point to the contrary.